nexusformat/definitions/manual/source/classes/overview.rst

     ``Ta | W | depleted_U | enriched_U | Hg | Pb | C``.
     Selections with included whitespace are surrounded by quotes.
 See the example above for usage.

+    For fields, the data type may not be specified in the NXDL file.
+    The *default data type* is NX_CHAR and this is *shown in parentheses* in the *Type* column.
+    See :ref:`NXdata` for examples.

 :Units:
     :index:`Data units <units>`,